 8. Paper document filings involve a spend of $20 per filing process.

 10. The US healthcare systems spend over $150 billion yearly on missed appointments.
+Automating healthcare practice management can solve this challenge.

 11. One-third of patients report that information from the original caregiver did not reach the specialist in time for their appointment.

 12. Errors in hands-off between providers amount to 20% of malpractice claims.
+Automating medical billing can provide error-free medical claims in minimal time with reduced claim denials.

 13. Reimbursements amount to approximately $364 million of total loss for healthcare facilities.